 Ezra Pound’s poetry focuses on the use of simple and clear language – just a few words to paint the picture.
-While I’m not familiar with a great many of Pound’s poems, there are a few that have stuck with me due to the images they inspire:
+A few of his poems have really stuck with me due to the images they inspire:

 In a Station of the Metro

 The tree has grown in my breast –